Leslie Berlowitz

-Leslie Cohen Berlowitz (March 1, 1944 – June 13, 2020) was President and Chief Executive Officer of the American Academy of Arts and Sciences.
+Leslie Cohen Berlowitz (née Leslie Ruth Cohen, formerly Tuttleton; March 1944 – June 13, 2020) was president and chief executive officer of the American Academy of Arts and Sciences.

-Berlowitz became the Academy's executive officer in 1996 and was later promoted to Chief Executive Officer and President.
+Berlowitz became the academy's executive officer in 1996 and was later promoted to chief executive officer and President.
 From 1969 to 1996, Berlowitz was an administrator at New York University.
-In 2013 the Boston Globe pointed to a falsification of her degree on Academy grant applications and that her Academy salary appeared higher than standards at comparable institutions.
-The Globe also brought her draconian management style into question.
+In 2013, The Boston Globe pointed to a falsification of her degree on Academy grant applications and that her Academy salary appeared higher than standards at comparable institutions.
+The Globe also brought her management style into question.

 Education

-Berlowitz graduated from the Fieldston School, and received a bachelor's degree from New York University and a master's degree from Columbia University.
+Cohen graduated from the Fieldston School, and received a bachelor's degree from New York University and a master's degree from Columbia University.
 She was named an honorary Doctor of Humane Letters by Northeastern University in May 2011.